Financial-Times/origami/README.md

 ```

 1. `{article-title}` the title of your article/post/thing
 2. `data-o-comments-autoconstruct="true"` automatically construct the component when `o.DOMContentLoaded` fires.
-A `false` value allows you to defer component initialisation
+A `false` value (or omitting this attribute) allows you to defer component initialisation
 3. `data-o-comments-config-articleId` a unique id for your content, ideally a UUID for FT content
 4. `{page-url}` The canonical URL for your article/page/thing
+5. `id` preferable to be set, but if missing it will be generated

-If you defer initialising oComments by  using`data-o-comments-autoconstruct="false"` then you can initialise the component by calling
+If you defer initialising oComments by  using `data-o-comments-autoconstruct="false"` then you can initialise the component by calling

 ```javascript
 oComments.initDomConstruct();